 The car has factory markings all over it, from the date coded PCV valve to the heater fan motor.
 I've taken great care to use as many original components as possible, and did everything I could to retain the "patina" of the car.
 I don't want a perfect show poodle.
 This car is as original as it can be, and shows all of the poor assembly and workmanship that went into a Duster back in the fall of 1973.
 The paint has a lot of sags and runs which I've chosen to retain and preserve.

 DRIVING IMPRESSIONS: Though somewhat underpowered, the Duster is an absolute blast to drive!
 My other car is a stump pulling 440 powered 1969 Dodge Charger RT/SE (see my Charger photos in the photo lineup) and the Duster is all the way at the other end of the driving spectrum.
-Don't plan on starting fast, don't plan on stopping fast, and you'll be fine.
+If you don't plan on starting or stopping fast, and you'll be fine.
 The 225 motor is as reliable as it's storied reputation and butter smooth at idle.
 Once tuned and set up correctly, it runs beautifully forever.
 Gas mileage averages 14 mpg in the city and 16 on the highway.
 She packs 79 (that's right 79!) dyno certified rear wheel horsepower.
 A very solid and reliable car, if not particularly comfortable, yet surprisingly nimble and maneuverable.
 I can see why these Dusters were popular and would be most excellent grocery getters back in the day - especially with the slant six motor and trouble free Torqueflite tranny.
 And by the way, regardless of what you may have read, I've found both the A-904 automatic and the 7 1/4 rear end to be rock solid, reliable, and very drivable units.
 I love 'em!